Skip to main content

 These figures represent the part of electricity supply in Europe that is not tracked with guarantees of origin and therefore guaranteeing the accuracy and reliability of the GO system.
 The calculation was carried out by Grexel Systems Ltd on behalf of AIB.

-The 2022 calculation marks the fourth consecutive year in which the AIB Residual Mix calculation has been carried out according to the Shifted Issuing Based Methodology.
+The 2023 calculation marks the fifth consecutive year in which the AIB Residual Mix calculation has been carried out according to the Shifted Issuing Based Methodology.
 Using this methodology, results continue to be consistent year-on-year.

-Regarding CO2 emissions, this year for the first time, the Ecoinvent data was used as input factors to replace the input emission factors calculated in the RE-DISS project.
-This increased the amount of CO2 emissions in the residual mix of many countries, even without a notable increase in the fossil share.
+Regarding CO2 emissions, this year for the second time, the Ecoinvent data was used as input factors to replace the input emission factors calculated in the RE-DISS project.
+The average CO2 content in residual mixes rose by 15,4 gCO2/kWh (493 gCO2/kWh on average in all residual mixes).

 Highlighted results from the calculation: